Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation

 In~\cite{ChizatOTFR2015} the limit of the growth penalty parameter $\delta \rightarrow \infty$ of $\WF$ is studied and related to classical optimal transport.
 Here we give the corresponding result for the static problems in terms of $\Gamma$-convergence \cite{GammaConvergenceBraides2002}.
 Recall that this implies both convergence of the optimal values as well as convergence of minimizers.
 We now denote by $c_\delta$ the cost defined in \eqref{eq:GeneralizedCost:OTFR} to emphasize its dependency on $\delta$.

-\begin{theorem}[(Almost) Classical OT as Limit of $\WF$] Consider the following two generalized static optimal transport problems:
+\begin{theorem}[(Almost) Classical OT as Limit of $\WF$] Consider the following two generalized static optimal transport functionals:

 Then $J_\delta$ $\Gamma$-converges to $J_\infty$ as $\delta \rightarrow \infty$. \end{theorem} \begin{remark} One has $\lim_{\delta \rightarrow \infty} \WF(\rho_0,\rho_1) = \infty$ if $\rho_0(\Omega) \neq \rho_1(\Omega)$.
 Consequently, to properly study the limit, we subtract the diverging terms in \eqref{eq:modified static WF}.
 Conversely, we slightly modify the classical OT functional, to assign finite cost when the two couplings are strict multiples of each other.
-The corresponding optimization problem is solved by computing the optimal transport plan between normalized marginals and then multiplying by the geometric mean of the marginal masses. \end{remark} The proof uses the following Lemma. \begin{lemma}[Sqrt-Measure] Let $A \subset \R^n$ be a compact set.
-The function
+The corresponding optimization problem is solved by computing the optimal transport plan between normalized marginals and then multiplying by the geometric mean of the marginal masses.
+The above result implies